harperreed/harper.blog/content/post/2023-02-10-turntables.md

 There are a handful of options for "good stuff":

-a) an integrated amp with phono stage.
+1. an integrated amp with phono stage.
 Roughly #200 - 1.5k
-b) a phono preamp, and an amp.
+2. a phono preamp, and an amp.
 Roughly $1k
-c) vintage or thrift store receiver.
+3. vintage or thrift store receiver.
 Roughly $300 but lots of caveats

 #### Integrated amp